-When developing the budget and budget justification for a federally sponsored proposal, investigators and grants and contracts administrators should work together on two key aspects.
-First, ensure that all costs to conduct the research are included, and secondary, comply with any limitations or restrictions for the specific funding opportunity.
+When developing the budget and budget justification for a federally sponsored proposal, investigators and grant managers should work together on two key aspects.
+First, ensuring that all costs to conduct the research are included, and second, complying with any limitations or restrictions for the specific funding opportunity.

 Budget and cost considerations

 Direct costs are costs that can be identified as pertaining specifically to a particular sponsored project, or that can be directly assigned to such activity easily with a high degree of accuracy.
 These include, but are not limited to: salaries and fringe benefits, travel, supplies specific to project completion, equipment, consultants, patient care costs or participant support, and subrecipients.
-Use the "Related Resources" on this page for specific policies and guidance for incorporating direct costs into your budget.
+The "Related Resources" section on this page contains specific policies and guidance for incorporating direct costs into budgets.

 Indirect costs (also called facilities and administrative or F&A) are costs that are incurred for common or joint objectives, and therefore, cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or another institutional activity.
-Utilize the "Related Resources" on this page for specific policies and guidance for incorporating indirect costs into your budget.
+The "Related Resources" section on this page contains specific policies and guidance for incorporating indirect costs into budgets.

 Other uncovered costs

-Along with identifying what costs the grant will cover, it is sometimes even more important to identify in advance the costs NOT covered by the grant, and to ensure that appropriate funding is lined up in advance to cover those should the grant be awarded.
+Along with identifying what costs the grant will cover, it can be equally important to identify in advance the costs NOT covered by the grant, and to ensure that appropriate funding is lined up in advance to cover those should the grant be awarded.
 Examples of uncovered costs include but are not limited to: